Service reliability

 Set the number of retries Jump to heading

 By default, the load balancer will retry a failed connection 3 times.
-To change the ultimate number of times the load balancer will try to reconnect:
+To change the number of times the load balancer will try to reconnect, set the retries directive to a different value.

 1. In a defaults or backend section, add a retries directive and set its value to the number of times to retry a failed connection attempt.